Sensory Regulation & Activities

 Here’s how Sensory Integration Therapy works

 Typically led by a trained occupational therapist, the therapy sessions involve fun, engaging, and sensory-rich activities.
 These activities are tailored to the child’s specific needs.
-Occupational therapy, in this context, goes beyond addressing sensory input.
-It extends to improving motor skills, social interaction, and emotional regulation in various aspects of a child’s life, as highlighted by the American Occupational Therapy Association (AOTA).
+Occupational therapy goes beyond addressing sensory input.
+It also improves motor skills, social interaction, and emotional regulation in various aspects of a child’s life.

 Picture this: your child navigating a colorful obstacle course, playing with textured toys, swinging, or engaging in activities that stimulate different senses.
 The therapist carefully curates these experiences, ensuring a safe and controlled environment.
 This allows the child to learn, adapt, and respond appropriately to various sensory inputs.